Billings Metropolitan Transit: History

-Also in 2014, the MET will provide its first shuttle service to the Magic Blues Fest at south park.
+Also in 2014, the MET will provide its first shuttle service to the Magic Blues Fest at South Park.
 Service will run from 14:00-23:00 and the bus will run 4 times an hour.

 In May 2016, the City Council approved a four-year phased-in approach to increase bus fares.
 The monthly bus passes will increase by $4 beginning July 1, 2016 for the first year.
 Each year thereafter on July 1; the monthly passes will increase by $2 until July 1, 2019.
-The overall increase for adult, youth, senior and disabled monthly passes will have an accumulative increase of $10 by fiscal year 2020.
+The overall increase for adult, youth, senior, and disabled monthly passes will have an accumulative increase of $10 by fiscal year 2020.

 Cash fares also increased on July 1, 2016.
 Adult cash fares went up from $1.25 to $1.75, Youth from $1.25 to $1.50, and the Senior/Disabled cash fare from $0.50 to $0.85.
-Day Passes are $4.
+Day Passes are $4.00.
 Under 6 ride for free with fare-paying rider, limit 3.
 And, transfers are free per use upon paying a cash fare; good for 90 minutes of being issued.

 Additionally at the May 23, 2016 City Council meeting, the Council approved the elimination of four unproductive routes.
 The eliminated routes are the 2 Rimrock, 4 Parkhill, 6 Lewis, and 8 Miles and will end service on July 30.

-In July, 2018 the MET made changes to Route 1-MET Link having it travel to Billings Logan International Airport for the first time and Route 13-Westend travel to St. Josephine Crossing allowing transfers between routes 13-Westend and 19-The Loop at Midland and Mullowney.
+In July 2018, the MET made changes to Route 1-MET Link having it travel to Billings Logan International Airport for the first time and Route 13-Westend travel to St. Josephine Crossing allowing transfers between routes 13-Westend and 19-The Loop at Midland and Mullowney.
 In October, 2018 bus tracking technology was made available to the public through the Double Map bus tracking app.

-In February, 2020 MET added free public WiFi to all its buses.
+In February 2020 MET added free public WiFi to all its buses.

+In November 2020, MET added the ability to pay using a digital fare system, Umo, and added bus pass smart cards and the Umo app.
+Cash is still accepted on all buses.

+On October 2, 2023, MET had a complete fixed-route overhaul, and changed all existing routes and eliminating tripper routes.
+The system transitioned from a flag-stop system to a designated bus stop system and added 30-minute service across most of the City of Billings, and a 15-minute Downtown Circulator route.
+A new real-time bus tracking app, Passio Go!, allows passengers to track the bus in real time.

 Services

-The MET serves all five wards in the city of Billings with easily identifiable buses; they have green and blue diagonal bands.
+The MET serves all five wards in the city of Billings with easily blue identifiable buses.
 The route name is displayed over the windshield and side window while the route number is also displayed in the windshield's lower left corner.
 The MET stops at most corners or at blue and green MET bus signs.
 However, over the next 12-18 months, MET Transit will only stop at designated bus stops.